E-1027

 E-1027 is a modernist villa in Roquebrune-Cap-Martin, in the Alpes-Maritimes department of France.
-It was designed and built from 1926-29 by the Irish architect and furniture designer Eileen Gray.
+It was designed and built from 1926–1929 by the Irish architect and furniture designer Eileen Gray and the French/Romanian Architect Jean Badovici.
 L-shaped and flat-roofed with floor-to-ceiling windows and a spiral stairway to the guest room, E-1027 was both open and compact.
 This is considered to be Gray's first major work, making indistinct the border between architecture and decoration, and highly personalized to be in accord with the lifestyle of its intended occupants.

-The name of the house, E-1027, is a code of Eileen Gray and Jean Badovici, 'E' standing for Eileen, '10' Jean, '2' Badovici, '7' Gray.
-The encoded name was Eileen Gray's way of showing their relationship as lovers at the time when built.
+The name of the house, E-1027, is a code of Eileen Gray and Jean Badovici ('E' standing for Eileen, '10' Jean, '2' Badovici, '7' Gray), reflecting their relationship as lovers during its construction.
 It is impossible to identify the exact individual contributions of Gray or Badovici to E-1027.
 Gray also designed furniture for the house, including a tubular steel table which would enable her sister to eat breakfast in bed without leaving crumbs on sheets, due to an adjustable top that caught the crumbs.

-Gray and Badovici separated shortly after the completion of the house.
+Gray and Badovici separated shortly after the completion of the house and Badovici inherited the house in 1932.
+In 1938/1939, Le Corbusier painted significant murals in the house, which survive; Gray felt they were an act of vandalism.

+Aftermath

 Gray began working on a new house, Tempe à Pailla, in nearby Menton in 1931.
 Tempe à Pailla was furnished by Gray with flexible furniture designed to save space.
 Only a later house designed by Gray, Lou Pérou in Saint-Tropez, was fully architecturally realized by her.